robertorcosta/azure-docs.pt-br/articles/backup/backup-azure-system-state-troubleshoot.md

 ## <a name="prerequisites"></a>Pré-requisitos

-Antes de solucionarmos problemas de backup de estado do sistema com o backup do Azure, execute a verificação de pré-requisitos abaixo.
+Antes de solucionarmos problemas de backup de estado do sistema com o backup do Azure, execute a verificação de pré-requisitos a seguir.

 ### <a name="verify-windows-server-backup-is-installed"></a>Verificar se Backup do Windows Server está instalado